 %jdbc(phoenix) CREATE TABLE IF NOT EXISTS "sense_hat_logs" ("row" VARCHAR primary key,"weather"."Serial" VARCHAR, "weather"."Public_IP.geo.city" VARCHAR, "weather"."Public_IP.geo.subdivision.isocode.0" VARCHAR, "weather"."Temp_F" VARCHAR, "weather"."Pressure_In" VARCHAR,"weather"."Humidity" VARCHAR)

-Run quick test to verify Phoenix table successfully mapped to HBase table.
+Run a quick test to verify Phoenix table successfully mapped to the HBase table.

 Display the first 10 rows of the Phoenix table using Zeppelin’s Table Visualization.